Tasty food, flashy shopping malls, beautiful beaches and rainforests. A melting pot of adventure, culture and experience.

+Malaysia is often said to be the ‘real Asia’ – a country famous not only for it’s capital Kuala Lumpur, but a place where you can enjoy beautiful beaches, walk around in lush forests and eat amazing local food.
 Start your Malaysian travels in Kuala Lumpur – a city well connected to the rest of Asia and a place you are more likely to stumble upon a sky bar than a dog.
-The city’s beautiful skyline (Petrona’s Towers!) and modern shopping centers might leave you wanting more, but the beauty of the country lies in it’s often underrated nature.
+The city’s beautiful skyline (Petrona’s Towers!) and modern shopping centres might leave you wanting more, but the beauty of the country lies in its often underrated nature.
 Visit the tea plantation in the Cameron Highlands or trek through the huge national parks of Gunung Mulu and Taman Negara, where you may encounter incredible wildlife including tigers and orangutans.
-Borneo and it’s jungle are worth the detour if you have the time and the true adventurer ache to discover this amazing island.
-If you are a foodie, don’t forget to make a stop in Penang, one of world’s capitals for street food!
+Borneo and its jungle are worth the detour if you have the time and the true adventurer ache to discover this amazing island.
+If you are a foodie, don’t forget to make a stop in Penang, one of the world’s capitals for street food!
 There is truly plenty for every budget and travel-style.

-Accommodation – While this will vary depending on which location you decide to visit, accommodation in Malaysia is affordable and in KL your money gets you quite far in terms on quality and size.
+Accomodation - While this will vary depending on which location you decide to visit, accommodation in Malaysia is affordable and in KL your money gets you quite far in terms of quality and size.
 A luxury 80sqm apartment with kitchen, gym and pool will cost you around $200 – $400 per week (through Airbnb).
 Dorms cost around $8 USD per night and a private room will cost you around $17 USD per night.
 There is an abundance of accommodation in Malaysia and you are sure to find something fitting your budget.